Services

 Timing matters more than most expats expect.

-• The regular due date for a 2025 return is April 15, 2026, and Americans living overseas usually receive an automatic extension to June 15, 2026, as long as they attach a short statement explaining their foreign residence.
+• The regular due date for a 2025 return is April 15, 2026.
+Americans living overseas usually receive an automatic extension to June 15, 2026, as long as they attach a short statement explaining their foreign residence.

-• When more time is needed, use our free expat tax extension to extend the filing deadline to October 15, and taxpayers using the June 15 expat extension must submit it by that date to qualify.
+• When more time is needed, use our free expat tax extension to extend the filing deadline to October 15.
 In limited cases, a written request sent to the IRS by October 15 can allow additional time until December 15.

-• Interest starts from the original due date on any unpaid tax, even with an extension.
-The failure-to-file penalty is usually 5% per month up to 25%, while the failure-to-pay penalty is typically 0.5% per month, also capped at 25%.
+• The failure-to-file penalty is usually 5% per month up to 25%, while the failure-to-pay penalty is typically 0.5% per month, also capped at 25%.
+Filing on time – even if you cannot pay in full – limits the larger of the two.

 DIY software vs expat tax specialist